Special Education Jobs Available

 Special Education and Early Intervention

 Children with developmental delays normally interact with special education teachers once they begin attending school.
-For those children who aren’t old enough to be in school, a special education teacher can assist other service providers by reinforcing strategies through routine-based learning activities.
+For children who aren’t old enough to be in school, a special education teacher can assist other service providers by reinforcing strategies through routine-based learning activities.
 Since birth to age three is the most important time for a child’s brain development, special education teachers are invaluable in supporting the services of other early intervention providers.

 At Sunny Days, children needing early intervention receive home-based intervention services.
 Special education teachers at Sunny Days can expect to:

 - Work with a team of early intervention professionals to support the child's needs

 - Work together with families and other professionals in evaluating children and planning intervention services that meet the developmental needs of each child

 - Prepare progress reports for each child on a regular basis